-The technical information section contains information on data presentation calculation methodologies, data sources and codes and classifications used in compiling the data for Palliative care services.
+Technical information section contains information on data presentation calculation methodologies, data sources and codes and classifications used in compiling the data for Palliative care services in Australia.

 This section describes the classification systems referenced in Palliative care services in Australia.

-The Australian Statistical Geographical Standard for Remoteness Areas (ASGS) was developed by the Australian Bureau of Statistics (ABS) to collect and disseminate geographically classified statistics (ABS 2011; ABS, 2016).
+The Australian Statistical Geographical Standard for Remoteness Areas (ASGS) was developed by the Australian Bureau of Statistics (ABS) to collect and disseminate geographically classified statistics (ABS 2011; ABS 2016; ABS 2021).

-The ASGS’s remoteness structure categorises geographical areas in Australia into remoteness areas:
+The ASGS’s remoteness structure categorises geographical areas in Australia into five remoteness areas:

-The ABS website includes detailed information, including the differences between ASGS 2011 and ASGS 2016.
+The ABS website includes detailed information on ASGS, including the key changes made between each edition.

-Data on remoteness of geographical location in the NHMD are collected based on patients’ usual residential address and in the NPHED, this is determined by hospital street address.
-Data on remoteness were defined using the ABS ASGS remoteness structure 2011 (ABS 2011) until 2016-17 and the ASGS remoteness structure 2016 (ABS 2016) from 2017-18 onwards.
-Further information on the quality of the usual residence of the patient data in the NHMD can be found in Appendix B of Admitted patient care 2018-19.
+Data on remoteness of geographical location in the National Hospital Morbidity Database (NHMD) are collected based on patients’ usual residential address and in the National Public Hospital Establishments Database (NPHED), this is determined by hospital street address.
+This release provides hospital data on remoteness using 2021–22 NHMD (ASGS 2016 edition).
+Further information on the quality of the usual residence of the patient data in the NHMD can be found in Appendix B of Admitted patient care 2021–22.

-The IRSD is 1 of 4 Socio-Economic Indexes for Areas (SEIFA) developed by the ABS (ABS 2018).
+The Index of Relative Socio-economic Disadvantage (IRSD) is 1 of 4 Socio-Economic Indexes for Areas (SEIFA) developed by the ABS (ABS 2018).
 The IRSD represents the socioeconomic position of Australian communities by measuring aspects of disadvantage, such as low income, low educational attainment, high unemployment, and jobs in relatively unskilled occupations.
 Areas are then ranked according to their level of disadvantage.

 It is important to note that the IRSD reflects the overall or average socioeconomic position of the population of an area; it does not show how individuals living in the same area might differ from each other in their socioeconomic position.

-The International Statistical Classification of Diseases and Related Health Problems (ICD), which was developed by the WHO, is the international standard for coding morbidity and mortality statistics.
+The International Statistical Classification of Diseases and Related Health Problems (ICD), which was developed by the World Health Organization (WHO), is the international standard for coding morbidity and mortality statistics.
 It was designed to promote international comparability in collecting, processing, classifying and presenting these statistics.
-The ICD is periodically reviewed to reflect changes in clinical and research settings (WHO 2021).
+The ICD is periodically reviewed to reflect changes in clinical and research settings (WHO 2022).

-Diagnosis, procedure and external cause hospital data for 2018–19 were reported to the NHMD by all states and territories using the 10th edition of the Australian Modification of ICD-10, referred to as the ICD-10-AM.
+Diagnosis, procedure and external cause hospital data for 2021–22 were reported to the NHMD by all states and territories using the 11th edition of the Australian Modification of ICD-10, referred to as the ICD-10-AM.
 ICD-10-AM, is based on ICD-10 (NCCH 2013).
 ICD-10 was modified for the Australian setting by the National Centre for Classification in Health (NCCH) to make it more relevant to Australian clinical practice.
-Compatibility with ICD-10 at the higher levels (that is, up to 4 character codes) of the classification has been maintained.
-ICD-10-AM has been used to classify diagnoses in admitted patient hospital records in all Australian states and territories since 1999–00 (AIHW 2000).
+Compatibility with ICD-10 at the higher levels (that is, up to 4-character codes) of the classification has been maintained.
+ICD-10-AM has been used to classify diagnoses in admitted patient hospital records in all Australian states and territories since 1999–2000 (AIHW 2000).

 The ICD-10-AM disease classification is hierarchical; a small number of summary disease chapters are divided into a large number of more specific disease groupings (represented by 3-character codes).
-Most of the 3-character disease groupings can be divided into an even larger number of very specific disease categories represented by 4 and 5 character codes (see Table 1 in the Technical notes).
+Most of the 3-character disease groupings can be divided into an even larger number of very specific disease categories represented by 4- character and 5-character codes (see Table 1 in the Technical notes).

-WHO (World Health Organization) 1992.
-International Statistical Classification of Diseases and Related Health Problems, tenth revision.
+WHO (World Health Organisation) (1992) International Statistical Classification of Diseases and Related Health Problems, tenth revision.
 Vol. 1.
 Geneva: WHO.

-The BEACH survey of general practice activity was undertaken annually by the Family Medicine Research Centre at the University of Sydney between 1998 and 2016.
-For each year’s data collection, a random sample of about 1,000 GPs each reported details of 100 consecutive GP encounters of all types on structured encounter forms.
+The Bettering the Evaluation and Care of Health (BEACH) survey of general practice activity was undertaken annually by the Family Medicine Research Centre at the University of Sydney between 1998 and 2016.
+For each year’s data collection, a random sample of about 1,000 General Practitioners (GPs) each reported details of 100 consecutive GP encounters of all types on structured encounter forms.
 Each form collected information about the consultations (for example, date and type of consultation), the patient (for example, date of birth, sex, and reasons for encounter), the problems managed and the management of each problem (for example, treatment provided, prescriptions and referrals).
 Data on patient risk factors, health status and GP characteristics were also collected.

 Additional information on the 2015–16 BEACH survey can be obtained from General practice activity in Australia 2015–16 (Britt et al. 2016).
 The BEACH survey was run for the last time in 2015–16.

-Data on palliative care in permanent residential aged care (PRAC) are sourced from the AIHW’s National Aged Care Data Clearinghouse that includes data on all recipients of government-funded aged care from 1997 onwards, including prior activity data for those in care in 1997.
-The holdings mostly relate to government-funded aged care programs operating under the Aged Care Act 1997 and include data on Aged Care Funding Instrument (ACFI) appraisals, which are used to determine Australian Government subsidies for permanent aged care residents.
+Data on palliative care in permanent residential aged care (PRAC) are sourced from the AIHW’s National Aged Care Data Clearinghouse (NACDC) that includes data on all recipients of government-funded aged care from 1997 onwards, including prior activity data for those in care in 1997.
+The holdings mostly relate to government-funded aged care programs operating under the Aged Care Act 1997 and include data on Aged Care Funding Instrument (ACFI) appraisals, which were used to determine Australian Government subsidies for permanent aged care residents from March 2008 to September 2022.
 These data have been used for the analyses presented in this report.